Register a trade mark outside the UK

 Your trade mark will last for ten years, after which you can renew indefinitely (provided that you pay the fees).
 The cost of an international trade mark registration will depend on where you want to protect your mark and how many classes of goods and services your registration will cover.
 Find out about the fees and payments under the Madrid system.

-Protected international trade marks registrations filed under the Madrid Protocol that designate the UK or the EU (or both) currently have effect in the UK.
-At the end of the Brexit transition period, from 1 January 2021, all existing international trade mark registrations designating the EU will no longer provide protection in the UK.
-These rights will be immediately and automatically replaced by comparable UK rights.
-Read about the changes to international trade mark protection from 1 January 2021.
+From 1 January 2021, international trade mark registrations designating the EU are no longer valid in the UK.
+These rights have been automatically replaced by comparable UK rights.
+Read about the changes to international trade mark registrations from 1 January 2021.

 Registering trade marks overseas can be complicated and it's a good idea to get help from a qualified trade mark attorney or patent attorney.
 Find a chartered trade mark attorney.